Homo: Homo erectus

-Weiss (1984) estimated that there have been about 44 billion (short scale) members of the genus Homo from its origins to the evolution of H. erectus, about 56 billion individuals from H. erectus to the Neolithic, and another 51 billion individuals since the Neolithic.
-This provides the opportunity for an immense amount of new mutational variation to have arisen during human evolution.
+Kenneth M. Weiss estimated that there have been about 44 billion individuals of the genus Homo from its origins to the evolution of H. erectus, about 56 billion individuals from H. erectus to the Neolithic, and another 51 billion individuals since the Neolithic.

-A separate South African species Homo gautengensis has been postulated as contemporary with H. erectus in 2010.
+A separate South African species Homo gautengensis was postulated as contemporary with H. erectus in 2010.

 Phylogeny

 A taxonomy of Homo within the great apes is assessed as follows, with Paranthropus and Homo emerging within Australopithecus (shown here cladistically granting Paranthropus, Kenyanthropus, and Homo).
 (Note: The line to the earliest members of Homo were derived from Australopithecus, a genus that had separated from the chimpanzee–human last common ancestor by late Miocene or early Pliocene times.)
 The exact phylogeny within Australopithecus is still highly controversial.
 Approximate radiation dates of daughter clades are shown in millions of years ago (Mya).
 Sahelanthropus and Orrorin, possibly sisters to Australopithecus, are not shown here.
 The naming of groupings is sometimes muddled as often certain groupings are presumed before any cladistic analysis is performed.

-Cladogram based on Dembo et al. (2016):
+Cladogram based on Dembo et al. (2016) with ages of last occurrence based on Wood & Boyle (2016):

-Cladogram based on Feng et al. (2024):